UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/accessibility-statement.md

 ### Non-compliance with the accessibility regulations

-There is a problem with the “lang” attribute, so people using a screen reader may find that the information is not pronounced correctly.
-We plan to fix this problem by September 2020.

 There is a problem on the "Confirm" and "Confirmation" pages.
 A heading element is present that contains no text.

 ### Disproportionate burden